Skip to main content

 -gsaltGet salt

--rRole nameAdministrator, Operator, ReadOnly.
+-rRole nameAdministrator, Operator, ReadOnly, or customized roles.
 As listed in roles command command.

 -clearErase specified user accountUser account index number to erase must be specified, following the form: